Life

 Rex: “You know it’s not nice, but why did you do it?”

-Allison: “But Daddy, I’m the year of the goat!
+Allison: “But Daddy, it’s the year of the goat!
 Remember?”

 Priceless…